hanverd/mockups/readme.md

 ## Changes in styling

 Sass is used to generate CSS style.
-If you want to modify styling of or add new device, run below command to watch for changes in `main.scss` file.
+If you want to modify look of Preview, run below command after applying changes to `main.scss` file.

 ```
 sass main.scss:main.css --style compressed
 ```

-## License

-Preview is licensed under MIT License.